MarlyKhoury/AutoGo/README.md

 Here's a brief high-level overview of the tech stack the AutoGo app uses:

 - This project uses the [React Native app development Framework](https://reactnative.dev/).
-React Native is a JavaScript framework for writing real, natively rendering mobile applications for iOS and Android.
-It is based on React, Facebook's JavaScript library for building user interfaces, but instead of targeting the browser, it targets mobile platforms.
+React Native is a JavaScript framework for writing real, natively rendered mobile applications for iOS and Android.
+It is based on React and Facebook's JavaScript library for building user interfaces.
+However, instead of targeting the browser, it targets mobile platforms.
 - For persistent storage (database), the app uses [MySQL](https://www.mysql.com/) which allows the app to create a scalable and reliable database.
-- To send local push notifications, the app uses the [expo_local_notifications](https://docs.expo.dev/versions/latest/sdk/notifications/) package which supports Android, iOS, and macOS.
+- To send local push notifications, the app uses the [Expo Local Notifications](https://docs.expo.dev/versions/latest/sdk/notifications/) package which supports Android and iOS.
-- To get the origin and destination, the calculated travel distance and the calculated travel time, the app uses the Google Places API, the Google Directions API and the Distance Matrix API.
+- To get the origin and destination, the calculated travel distance and the calculated travel time, the app uses the Google Places API (Google Autocomplete), the Google Directions API and the Distance Matrix API from [Google Cloud Platform](https://cloud.google.com/).
 - The design of the app adheres to the material design guidelines.